Last update: 1 year ago

 Wondering how to get crayons off the walls, and also what is it about the walls that make children want to draw all over them?

 We’ve got the answers to the first one here.
 However, the second question will always be one of the world’s greatest unsolved mysteries.

-The truth is that cleaning crayon off walls is pretty easy.
+The truth is that cleaning crayons off walls is pretty easy.
 However, many people find it hard to clean because they either use the wrong tools or methods.
 Therefore, we thought our expertise will be helpful to you.
 We know some of the best ways to clean walls from crayon marks and will gladly share them with you.
 Soon, you’ll make sure that this cleaning job is a lot easier than it seems and you’ll be able to enjoy clean walls again.
-Here are a few tips on how to get crayon off the walls by using different methods.
+Here are a few tips on how to get crayons off the walls by using different methods.

 Penetrating oil spray has many uses.
 Cleaning crayon marks can be one of them, but it’s not one of the best ways to clean walls.
 You’ll achieve the best results if you handle the crayon marks while they are still fresh.